aalishanjami/aalishanjami/README.md

 - 👋 Hi, I’m @aalishanjami
-- 👀 I’m interested in JavaScript
+- 👀 5+ years of programming experience
-- 🌱 I’m currently learning JavaScript
+- 🌱 Full Stack Developer, expert in MERN, AWS, serverless GraphQL and Apollo
-- 💞️ I’m looking to collaborate on literally new things
+- 💞️ I’m always in hunt of new technologies
 - 📫 How to reach me +923348228276

 <!---